voxpupuli/puppet-autofs/README.md

 Data type: Hash

-A hash of options that will build the configuration.
-This hash is passed to the Defined type.
+A hash of options that describe contents of the master map, and possibly of individual map files.
+Each entry is equivalent to the title and a hash of the parameters of one `autofs::mount` resource.
-Each hash key is the equivalent to a parameter in the `autofs::mount` defined type.

-Default: `undef`

 #### `package_ensure`

 Data type: String

-Determines the state of the package.
-Can be set to: installed, absent, lastest, or a specific version string.
+Determines the required state of the autofs package.
+Can be set to: `installed`, `absent`, `lastest`, or a specific version string.

 Default: 'installed'